Some posts contain compensated links. Please read this disclaimer for more info.

 Best 8 Things To Do In Cluj-Napoca, Romania

 Cluj-Napoca is the unofficial capital of Transylvania, a region known for its spooky Dracula legends, beautiful landscapes, and rich heritage.
-As the second-biggest city in Romania, Cluj-Napoca is a must-visit on any Romania itinerary.
+As the second-biggest city in Romania, visiting Cluj-Napoca is an essential part of any Romania itinerary.

 Once the heart of the Transylvania region, Cluj-Napoca has now transformed itself into a charming city with vibrant nightlife (partly thanks to the several universities in town).
-However, dotting the idyllic streets are still many historical landmarks that tell the tales of its history.
+However, dotting the idyllic streets are still many historical landmarks that tell the tales of its long and rich history.

 That is why we have written this post to showcase some of the best things to do in Cluj-Napoca so that you can discover the best of Cluj on your visit!